zkoss/zkThemeTemplate/readme.md

 ```

 ## Add New .less
 We suggest you customize by overriding existing variables instead of modifying the variable value directly.
-So that you easily merge the futhur changes from the original repository and easily differentiate the customized style and default styles.
+So that you easily merge the future changes from the original repository and easily differentiate the customized style and default styles.
 The steps are:
 1. create a new `.less` file and add those variables you want to override.
 2. import the new `.less` file in `_header.less` in the bottom to override the previous one like:
 ```less